 The RBA makes its decisions around monetary policy and the official cash rate at its monthly Board meetings.
-The Board monitors domestic economic indicators of inflation, unemployment and currently, wages growth and global issues which may impact the Australian economy.
+The Board monitors domestic economic indicators of inflation, unemployment and currently, wage growth and global issues that may impact the Australian economy.

-The Board then decides whether to hold, increase or cut the cash rate to support the Australian economy achieve its targets.
-During the pandemic the RBA cut the cash rate to historically low levels to stimulate the local economy.
+The Board then decides whether to hold, increase or cut the cash rate to support the Australian economy in achieving its targets.
+During the pandemic, the RBA cut the cash rate to historically low levels to stimulate the local economy.

 With the economy now recovering from the economic effects of the pandemic, the RBA has commenced a process of normalising interest rates as unemployment has fallen to the lowest level in decades and inflation surges.